Your personal data – what is it?

 - Processing is necessary to protect the legitimate interests of the data controller or a third party, except where such interests are overridden by the interests, rights, or freedoms of the data subject, e.g. the promotion of the charity (especially but not exclusively, with regards to our annual postal mailing) or, the maintenance of the charity’s ethos.

-The following are the legal bases under which we may process your special category personal data (i.e. sensitive personal data) in accordance with Article 9 of the GDPR: -
+The following are the legal bases under which we may process your special category personal data (i.e. sensitive personal data) in accordance with Article 9 of the UK GDPR: -

 - Explicit consent of the data subject e.g. to process medical information to ensure safety;